-- i.
-The Seaford College issues iPads to every student upon entry to the school as outlined.
-It is a requirement for all students to buy an iPad through the Seaford iPad scheme for use within the school environment. - ii.
-All iPads issued by the school are enrolled in the school and Apple Educational management systems allowing the school control over the deployment of apps for educational use. - iii.
+- 4. Seaford iPads (this refers to any iPad that has been bought through the Seaford iPad store, put into the school management system, or loaned to a student by the school for use as their principle Seaford device) - i.
+It is a requirement for all students in Years 1-11 to buy an iPad through the Seaford iPad scheme for use within the school environment. - ii.
+All iPads issued through the school are enrolled in the school and Apple Educational management systems allowing the school control over the deployment of apps for educational use. - iii.
 Upon leaving the school, the iPads will be wiped, allowing them to be used as a normal iPad, detached from the school environment. - iv.
 The appendix includes the iPad student user agreement.